globus/globus-compute/docs/endpoints/config_reference.rst

    engine:
      ...

-The example above uses the reserved _GC template variable as described at :ref:`reserved-template-variables`. ``env`` will contain environment variables available to the User Endpoint process.
+The example above uses the reserved ``_GC`` template variable as described at :ref:`reserved-template-variables`. ``_GC.env`` will contain environment variables available to the user endpoint process.
 For non-identity-mapping endpoints, this includes all variables from the parent process.
 For identity mapping endpoints, ``env`` only contains a few select values such as ``HOME`` - the user's home directory e.g. ``/home/foobar`` and ``USER`` - the user's uname e.g. ``foobar``